 Material Transfer Agreement document

 Typically, for incoming materials, the entity sending out the material will require the use of its own MTA form.
-For the purpose of outgoing material transfers, UH has standard MTA agreements on the DOR webpage to cover these materials.
+For the purpose of outgoing material transfers, UH has standard MTA agreements to cover these materials.
 Whether the material is incoming or outgoing, agreements of this type are negotiated by the Division of Research.

 University of Houston is a signatory to the Uniform Biological Material Transfer Agreement (UBMTA) Master Agreement, a contracting mechanism published by NIH on behalf of PHS to facilitate the transfer of biological materials between academic institutions.
 For institutions who have agreed to the terms of the UBMTA Master Agreement, it is not necessary to negotiate individualized terms for each transfer of a biological material.
 Instead, an Implementing Letter is executed, which denotes the biological material as well as the providing institution and receiving institution.
 Whenever possible, the UBMTA will be utilize to expedite the transfer of applicable biological materials.

 An incoming MTA protects a researcher's ability to use and publish research, any existing and potential intellectual property and define the use of any accompanying confidential information.
 The review of an incoming MTA ensures the agreement terms don't conflict with rights granted in other agreements associated with the research.